 Selling on Amazon fees for the individual plan are $0.99 per item + referral fees and variable closing fees.
 Selling fees under the professional plan are the referral fees and variable closing fees (without the $0.99 per item).

-For more information about the fees for selling on Amazon by category (i.e. books, DVD, office products, etc.) you can check out the Amazon seller fees table here.
+For more information about the fees for selling on Amazon you can check out this comprehensive guide on Amazon FBA seller fees here.
+It will tell you more about what you pay to sell on Amazon.

 Amazon FBA recipe for success